SwimmingHoles.info logo

 DIRECTIONS From Fort Smith, take RT 71 south about 100 miles, through Waldron, through Y City (see "Mill Creek" swimming hole here) through Acorn, Mena and Cove to Vandervoort.
 Then:

 BRUSHY CREEK RECREATION AREA [BRUS]: Traditional swimming hole with huge gravel beach at the Brushy Creek Recreation Area in the Cossatot River S. P. & Natural Area.
 Also day-use facilities including picnic sites, a nature trail, restrooms and river access.
 A walkway high above the river provides barrier-free access on the west side.
-LAT, LON : lat=34.3814, lon=-94.2339(source: DeLorme) (accuracy:approximate) LINK TO GOOGLE MAP MAP.
-To get here from Vandervoort, go about 10 miles east on RT 246 to the bridge over the Cossatot River at the the Brushy Creek Recreation Area .
+LAT, LON : lat=34.3814, lon=-94.2339(source: DeLorme) (accuracy:approximate) LINK TO GOOGLE MAP.
+To get here from Vandervoort, go about 10 miles east on RT 246 to the bridge over the Cossatot River at the Brushy Creek Recreation Area .
 Just upstream from this bridge is the swimming hole.

 COSSATOT FALLS [COSF]: Primitive camp site with river access, clean water and small swimming holes among rocks and cliff to jump from.
-LAT, LON : lat=34.31244, lon=-94.22572(source: DeLorme) (accuracy:approximate) LINK TO GOOGLE MAP MAP.
+LAT, LON : lat=34.31244, lon=-94.22572(source: DeLorme) (accuracy:approximate) LINK TO GOOGLE MAP.
 To get here from the Vandervoort area, continue south on RT 71 about 4 miles and turn east (left) on RT 13.
 Go about 5 miles on RT 13 to sign that says river access.
 Keep left on the main road.
 Here is a falls and primitive camp site and swimming holes in river.

 CONFIDENCE Pretty confident